defold/doc/docs/en/manuals/animation.md

 # Animation

-Defold has built in support for many types of animation that you can use as a source of graphics for components:
+Defold has built-in support for many types of animation that you can use as a source of graphics for components:

 * Flip-book animation
 * Spine animation